deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/README.md

 ## Contributing
 We are actively looking for help with DSP reverse-engineering, ALSA UCM validation, and kernel fixed-point math.
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) before opening a PR or Issue.

+## Fun Facts
+The Warning is from caution AND experience (see DEVLOG WiKi)

+The Insert button on the keyboard acts as a second power button on the Slim 7X